India is the world’s most populous democracy, religiously pluralistic, and for many years proud, in the main, of its secular Constitution.

 |Free and Equal|

-India is a secular republic and its constitution and other laws and policies protect freedom of thought, conscience and religion, as well as freedom of expression, assembly and association.
+India is a secular republic and its Constitution1https://www.india.gov.in/my-government/constitution-india/constitution-india-full-text protects freedom of thought, conscience and religion, as well as freedom of expression, assembly and association.

-However, some state-level laws and policies restrict this freedom, and there continues to be some violence between religious groups and organized communal attacks against religious minorities.
+However, some laws and policies restrict these freedoms, and there continues to be some violence between religious groups and organized communal attacks against religious minorities.

 There are a mixture of state and private schools, and some disparity between different states in this large and varied democracy.
 There has been debate for decades about whether India’s famous constitutional secularity, in a socially very religious country, should mean the exclusion of religion from the classroom, or its inclusion either with instruction for all, or under a comparative framework, and there were even experiments with a secular moral education.